 An electronic caveat does not require a CoRD Holder Consent.

-For information to assist with completing a Caveat in PEXA, see PEXA guidance notes Complete a Caveat page.
+For information to assist with completing a Caveat in an ELNO, see ELNO guidance notes Complete a Caveat page.